 People differ in both their ability and willingness to self-reflect.
-In the following exercise (Rupnik Vec, 2017), the experienced teacher explores his/her self-reflective attitude and discusses the findings with a colleague.
-The experienced teacher reflects on ways to deepen their self-reflective practice.
+In the following exercise (Rupnik Vec, 2017), the teacher mentor explores his/her self-reflective attitude and discusses the findings with a colleague.
+The teacher mentor reflects on ways to deepen their self-reflective practice.